DaemonicLabs/Voodoo/docs/basics/README.md

 ### Clientside

-just some of the basics.. all examples use curse, but they could be from any provider
+just some of the basics.. all examples use curse mods, but they could be from any provider

 ```kotlin
 group {